-Urgent Care: For conditions that aren’t life-threatening
+Urgent Care and telehealth: For conditions that aren’t life-threatening

 According to Dr. William Melms, an urgent care physician at Marshfield Clinic, “what we don’t want to see are people who’re afraid they’re having heart attacks or stroke.
 Heart attack and stroke means time is of the essence.
 Going to urgent care first – delays care.”